 Researcher Dennis Downes was introduced to the Trail Marker Trees as a young boy; his interest was piqued through contacts on the North Shore, especially in Winnetka.
 He has spent nearly 30 years of his adult life locating, documenting, and educating others about these historical icons.
 According to Downes, the Trail Marker Trees “were part of an extensive land navigation system in our country that already was in place long before the arrival of the first European settlers.
 While the Native Americans had a widespread trail system in place, the Trail Marker Trees served as exit signs off of these routes bringing them to areas of specific interest and then directing them back to the main route, much like the exit signs off of our major interstates today.”

 Downes, one of the nation’s leading experts on Trail Marker Trees, has researched across the country with Native American experts, local historians, arborists, horticulturalists, and forest service personnel.
 Downes is continuing his work on these special trees—new and old.
-In addition to his Trail Marker Tree Exhibit held annually at the Grove Redfield Center, he is completing a book detailing the history behind these special signs from the past.
-He is also a noted sculptor, with several pieces installed in the Chicago area; for more information, please visit his website at www.downesstudio.net.
+In addition to his Trail Marker Tree Exhibit held annually at the Grove Redfield Center, he has completed a book detailing the history behind these special signs from the past.
+He is also a noted sculptor, with several pieces installed in the Chicago area.

 Downes stresses Native Americans’ need to distinguish between Trail Marker Trees and trees deformed by nature.
 He states, “The different shapes of these Trail Marker Trees were distinct in their appearance, and always followed some specific guidelines.”

 The trees they used were young hardwoods, usually oaks, because they were flexible enough to be bent and would then keep that shape permanently.

 Examples of these trees have been found all across the United States.
 Hundreds of years ago, Trail Marker Trees were prevalent throughout the North Shore.